newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bank-account.md

 > **What if I don’t complete this task?**
 >
-> Mixing your personal and business expenses may lead to inaccurate tax filings and fines.
+> Mixing your personal and business expenses may result in inaccurate tax filings.
+This task is a recommendation and not a requirement.